Skip to main content

 #

 I was working on the team with someone else from the Cleveland game developer scene and we pitched the idea that the learning platform could be a game.
-After stakeholder buy-in, we began meeting with Subject matter experts (SMEs) to hash out the design of the game.
+After stakeholder buy-in, we began meeting with SMEs to hash out the design of the game.
 I initially believed we were replacing existing didactic learning material with a game, but actually a lot of the learning goals had not been defined yet for the learning intervention itself.
 We talked about what the difference in competencies would be between a hypothetical player who comes into the program, and one who has played the game and knows the skills.
-As stated, this was accomplished both in whiteboard meetings at the beginning of the project, but also through checking in with the SMEs when they were available. sometimes they disagreed on the material, and in this case it was left to the project stakeholder to give the final say.
+As stated, this was accomplished both in whiteboard meetings at the beginning of the project, but also through checking in with the SMEs when they were available.
+Sometimes they disagreed on the material, and in this case it was left to the project stakeholder to give the final say.

-Paper Prototyping
+Prototyping

 #